Cyb3rGhoul/FFCS-VITB-Maker/README.md

 # FFCS VITB Maker

-FFCS VITB Maker is a web-based timetable creation tool designed to help students at VIT Bangalore create their personalized timetable using the FFCS (Fully Flexible Credit System).
+FFCS VITB Maker is a web-based timetable creation tool designed to help students at VIT Bhopal create their personalized timetable using the FFCS (Fully Flexible Credit System).
 The tool allows users to select subjects, assign time slots, and visualize their timetable with ease.

 ## Features